budkit/budkit-docs/README.md

         die("404 - To see these docs you need to have the budkit/docs dependency installed");
     }

-    //Tell the documentor where your source files are stored
+    //Tell the documentor where your source files to document are stored
+    //CHANGE THIS TO YOUR SOURCE FOLDER!!!
     $dir = realpath('../src') . '/';

     $default_file_to_show = null;